John Snagge: Early life and education

-Life
+Career

-Born in Chelsea, London, Snagge was educated at Winchester College and Pembroke College, Oxford, where he obtained a degree in law.
-He then joined the BBC, taking up the position of assistant director at Stoke-on-Trent's new relay station 6ST.
+Snagge then joined the British Broadcasting Company (BBC) from Oxford in December 1924, taking up the position of assistant director at Stoke-on-Trent's new relay station 6ST, that relayed programmes from London.
+His first day at the station was 10 December 1924.
+His job at the station was to read news bulletins, ran a weekly programme using the Staffordshire Potteries and perform duets with the station's producer during the live children's programming strand Children's Hour.
 He broadcast his first sports commentary (of a Hull City versus Stoke City football match) in January 1927, after the BBC obtained the rights to cover major sporting events.